vhcd/vhcd.github.io/_posts/2022-02-14-scenario-authoring.md

 # Solutions

+For each of our requirement category, we'll go over the solutions we implemented or envision.

+## Scripting design

 As discussed in a previous article, we mostly rely on [Blueprint Visual Scripting](https://docs.unrealengine.com/en-US/Engine/Blueprints/index.html) to implement scenarios, which is the native Unreal Engine solution to scripting.
 It solves a lot of "scenario" issues by itself, but it's not really enough for our requirements.

-## Scripting design

 ### Stages